Antigen-Specific Tolerance Assays

 Full details are included in the RFP.
 Proposals should be submitted to Philip Bernstein, Executive Director of Strategic Review, Planning, and Communications (email@example.com), by November 30th, 2015.

 Clinical Trials in Immune Tolerance

-The ITN is currently seeking Concept Proposals for novel clinical trials designed to induce immune tolerance in transplantation, autoimmune diseases and allergy and asthma.
-In addition, the ITN accepts applications for the development of novel tolerance assays or mechanistic studies for the purposes of establishing new surrogate biomarkers of immune tolerance and investigating the mechanisms of clinical tolerance.
+The ITN accepts Concept Proposals year-round for novel clinical trials with testable hypotheses that are designed to induce immune tolerance in allergy and asthma, autoimmune disease, transplantation and type 1 diabetes.
+In addition, the ITN accepts proposals for the development of novel tolerance assays or mechanistic studies for the purposes of establishing new surrogate biomarkers of immune tolerance and investigating the mechanisms of clinical tolerance.

 Information about the ITN’s approach to tolerance in each therapeutic area (allergy, autoimmune disease, type 1 diabetes and solid organ transplantation) can be found here.